PacktPublishing/Layered-Design-for-Ruby-on-Rails-Applications/README.md

     categories#show
 ```

-Finally, you can run a Rails 7 for a particular chapter (some chapters contain controllers and views examples):
+Finally, you can run a Rails server for a particular chapter (some chapters contain controllers and views examples).
+For example, for Chapter 7:

 ```sh
 $ CHAPTER=7 bin/rails rails s